qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/core/environment.rst

 * Pass values from outside to the application.
 * Trigger the creation of multiple build files.
 * Query features of the platform at run time (browser engine, HTML5 support, etc.)
-* Create builds optimized for a specific target environment.
+* Create builds optimized for a specific target environment, i.e. feature-based builds.
-* Create feature-based builds.

 .. _pages/core/environment#defining: